-Dan Petrosian is a Visiting Lecturer in Criminology & Sociology at the University of Westminster and an Associate Fellow of the Higher Education Academy.
-He holds a BA (Hons) in Criminal Justice from the University of Westminster and an MA (Res) in Criminology from the University of Kent at Canterbury.
-He has formerly worked at various research organisations and the Crown Prosecution Service in Hertfordshire.
+Dan Petrosian is a Visiting Lecturer in Criminology & Sociology at the University of Westminster, Associate Lecturer in Criminology at The Open University and a Fellow of the Higher Education Academy.
+He has formerly worked with British Convict Criminology (BCC) and the Crown Prosecution Service in Hertfordshire.

 Petrosian, V. (2015).
 Occupy Democracy: A Study of New Media Use by a Sub-branch of the Occupy London Movement.
 University of Kent, School of Social Policy, Sociology and Social Research.
 Canterbury: University of Kent.